luiscoco/Aspire_AzureServiceBus_Sample1/README.md

-# AIntegrating .NET Aspire 9.1 with Azure ServiceBus
+# Integrating .NET Aspire 9.1 with Azure ServiceBus

 In this post, we’ll walk through how to create an Azure ServiceBus using .NET Aspire 9.1